cfarkas/Genotype-variants/README.md

-# Genotype-variants
-An streamlined pipeline for the genetic characterization of Genetically Engineered Mice (GEM) models based on NGS data.
+# Genotype-variants: An streamlined pipeline for the genetic characterization of Genetically Engineered Mice (GEM) models based on NGS data.

 Pipeline Outline